-The Admission to Candidacy application, when approved, is a contract between a student and the university, establishing the coursework required to graduate with a degree in their chosen program.
+The Admission to Candidacy application is a contract between a student and the university, establishing the coursework required to graduate with a degree in their chosen program.
 Once the application has been submitted and approved, any later changes to the degree requirements for a program will not apply to the candidate.
-If for any reason (class unavailability, etc.), a course listed on this application cannot be completed, the candidate may submit a Revision to Admission to Candidacy form.
+If for any reason (class unavailability, etc.), a course listed on this form cannot be completed, the candidate may submit a Revision to Admission to Candidacy form.
 These revisions will need to be approved by the candidate’s major professor.

 You may submit the Doctoral Admission to Candidacy application after admission as a potential candidate to the doctoral program, having passed the comprehensive exams.
 In addition, your doctoral committee must be officially established through the Graduation Specialist by submitting a Doctoral Committee Form before your Admission to Candidacy will be approved.